 We have witnessed how the lives of youth experiencing homelessness can be changed – and the cycle of poverty broken – through post-secondary education scholarship assistance, peer support, stable and caring adult mentorship, comprehensive responses to needs as they arise, and youth leadership and advocacy.

-The SHC Youth Leadership and Scholarship Program will:
+The SHC Youth Leadership and Scholarship Program:

 This year, we will offer at least ten scholarships of $2,000 each; travel and expenses paid for all recipients to a national awards ceremony; and travel and expenses paid to a second gathering in Washington DC, two years after the initial scholarship award.
 Recipients will be selected by a national advisory committee of educators, young people, and service providers.